Movement Needs to be Nurtured (Part 1):

 Movement Quality: How well do you move?

 The vast majority of people come out of their developmental stages with predictably ideal postures and basic movement repertoire.
 NOTE: I’m not referring to athletic abilities or complex skills here.
 Instead, observe a toddler sitting upright, squatting, bending and climbing.
-As mentioned in a previous post, these are a part of the basic movement skill set that’s genetically hardwired into our Central Nervous System (CNS).3 factors responsible for your aches and pains:
+As mentioned in a previous post, these are a part of the basic movement skill set that’s genetically hardwired into our Central Nervous System (CNS).

 1) Lack of Movement Variability